PangoliaDev/Container/README.md

 }
 ````

-In the services() method of the container (see below), you can set the namespace hierarchies, and it will auto-find and auto-instantiate all the classes within these folders, as well as call the register() method if it implements the RegisterInterface (optional) and auto-create a "shared" dice rule, so it will be instantiated only once even if it's being injected multiple times.
+In the services() method of the container (see below), you can set the namespace hierarchies, and it will:
+- Auto-find and auto-instantiate all the classes within these folders
+- Call the register() method if the class implements the RegisterInterface (optional) which holds the WordPress actions and filters - effectively replacing the need to manually add them in one place
+- Auto-create a "shared" dice rule, so the class will be instantiated only once, even if it's being injected multiple times.

 You can use the rules() method to set your own Dice rules:

 ````php
 namespace ProjectNamespace\Container;